amirdhs/Egroupware-RAG/README.md

-# EGroupware RAG System with Qdrant
+# EGroupware RAG System

-A complete Retrieval-Augmented Generation (RAG) system for EGroupware that uses Qdrant vector database for semantic search and question answering.
+A complete Retrieval-Augmented Generation (RAG) system for EGroupware with support for multiple database backends for semantic search and question answering.

 ## 🌟 Features